Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 > - 1.6.0: raise this warning to an error
 > - 1.7.0: introduce changes to the language grammar so that `suspend` before `{` is parsed as a keyword

-### Prohibit smart cast on base class property if the base class is from another module
+### Prohibit smart cast on a base class property if the base class is from another module

 > **Issue**: [KT-52629](https://youtrack.jetbrains.com/issue/KT-52629)
 >